pramnora/NodeJS/README.md

 NodeJS code

 INTRODUCTION
-Believe it or not, but, NodeJS brings Javascript coding straight onto the Desktop.
-At first, I really couldn't believe it myself...that is until when I tried it.
-Wow!
+Believe it or not, but, NodeJS brings Javascript coding straight onto the Desktop; at first, I really couldn't believe it myself...that is, not until when I actually went and tried it...wow!

 Furthermore, NodeJS is incredibly simple and easy to both install/uninstall.
 Just go along to...
 https://nodejs.org/en/